Personal OS is still on sale — now $374

 Who this is for.

-A Lennon Labs subscriber who's gone through one of my programs — or has been on the newsletter and reading long enough to know the I take this stuff seriously.
+You've bought one of my programs, or you've been reading my newsletter long enough to know I take this stuff seriously.

 If that's you, then I made this for you.